slingr-stack/slingr-docs/content/en/getting-started/getting/first-steps/task-mananger/adding.md

 Congratulations!
 Now you have learned how to create actions to model the behavior of the entity fields and records.

 Let's wrap up this session here.
-Go to the runtime tab, and we will continue on to the next session **`"Testing actions on runtime"`**.
+Go to the runtime tab, and we will continue on to the next session [Testing actions on runtime](/getting-started/getting/first-steps/task-mananger/testing/)